jaredatron/constructor.js/README.markdown

 ## What is superobject?

-super is... well... super useful; but JavaScript doesn't have a concept of super and I didn't want to simulate it by wrapping functions so I simply gave a constructor instances a reference to it's constructor's superconstructor.prototype object so it could call or apply it's "parent"'s methods.
+super is... well... super useful; but JavaScript doesn't have a concept of super and I didn't want to simulate it by wrapping functions so I simply gave a constructor instances a reference to it's constructor's prototype's constructor.prototype object so it could call or apply it's "parent"'s methods.

+In other words it's shorthand for doing this:

+    var Array2 = new Constructor(Array, {
+      push: function(){
+        this.constructor.prototype.constructor.prototype.push.apply(this, arguments);
+        return this;
+      }
+    });